The Devil Wears Prada (film): Writing

 Four screenwriters worked on the property.
-Peter Hedges wrote the first draft, but did not think he could do more; another writer passed.
+Peter Hedges wrote the first draft, another writer passed.
 Paul Rudnick did some work on Miranda's scenes, followed by a Don Roos rewrite.
-After that, Aline Brosh McKenna, who was able to relate her own youthful experiences attempting to launch a journalism career in New York to the story, produced a draft after a month's work that struck the right balance for Finerman and Frankel, whose notes were incorporated into a final version, rearranging the plot significantly, following the book less closely and focusing the story on the conflict between Andy and Miranda.
-She found the experience of writing a story with female protagonists that did not center around a relationship "very liberating ...
-I felt I was allowed to do what the movie wanted to be, a Faust story, a Wall Street for ladies."

-McKenna also initially toned down Miranda's meanness at the request of Finerman and Frankel, only to restore it later for Streep.
-She later cited Don Rickles as her main influence for the insults in the dialogue; before even starting work on the screenplay she had come up with Miranda's "Take a chance.
-Hire the smart fat girl" line, which she felt summed up the disparity between Andy and the world she found herself in.
-Weisberger recalled in 2021, on the film's 15th anniversary, that McKenna's draft took it away from the "typical chick flick" direction it was going in.
+Aline Brosh McKenna, who related her own youthful experiences to the story, produced a draft that struck a balance for Finerman and Frankel, whose notes were incorporated into a final version, rearranging the plot significantly, and focusing the story on the conflict between Andy and Miranda.
+McKenna toned down Miranda's meanness at Finerman and Frankel's request, only to restore it for Streep.
+She cited Don Rickles as her main influence for the insults.
+McKenna consulted with fashion acquaintances to make her screenplay more realistic, made difficult since they did not want to offend Wintour.
+Weisberger stated that McKenna's draft took it away from the "typical chick flick" direction it was going in.